True, born-again Christians can become so deluded by false teachers that they can compromise their belief in the Gospel of Christ—for a while.

 The Apostle Paul wrote a letter of encouragement and challenge to the churches of Galatia when they were struggling with such compromise.
 In the fifth chapter of his epistle he encourages these Christians to “Stand fast…in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (Galatians 5:1).

-Certain seemingly-converted Jewish preachers (who are sometimes referred to as Judaisers) went around visiting the Christian churches after Paul had moved on in his missionary journeys and they taught that it was vital that the Galatians, being gentiles, must become circumcised.
-This was what Paul meant by “the yoke of bondage” (see Acts 15:1,5; Galatians 2:4; 4:21-26).
+Some seemingly-converted Jewish preachers (who are sometimes referred to as Judaisers) had been going around visiting the Christian churches after Paul had moved on in his missionary journeys.
+They taught that it was vital for the gentile (i.e. non-Jewish) converts to become circumcised.

 The Judaisers’ doctrine clearly denied the sole sufficiency of the atoning sacrifice of Christ.
 Paul warned the Galatians against this “another gospel, which is not another”, and he solemnly pronounced preachers of “any other gospel” than the true one to be liable to the Divine curse (Galatians 1:6-9).